HALLOWEEN? | NOBODY DEBUT EVENT | 1ST NOV

 ‘It felt like a music festival, not Boomtown.’

-The welfare and security setup also came under heavy scrutiny, too.
+The welfare and security setup also came under scrutiny in most of our feedback, too.
 ‘Security were intense and aggressive’, read one comment.
 Another described being searched in a way that felt unnecessarily invasive, and there were multiple accounts of welfare staff being dismissive or unhelpful during mental health episodes.
 One person shared that a friend having a breakdown was told to ‘put her big girl pants on’ – something that felt jarringly at odds with the festival’s ethos of care and accessibility.

 The cashless wristband system also caused problems, particularly for traders.
 One reported that band top-up glitches resulted in several meals going to waste because customers couldn’t top up or access funds fast enough.
 Another described the system as ‘completely broken’, with no mediation plan for when people, for whatever reason, were unable to top up their bands.

-Yet, amongst the criticism, there were pockets of light.
+Yet, amongst the criticism, there were also fairly consistent positives put forward.
 Several people praised smaller venues like Femmegeddon, Enumbers, and other micro-stages that stayed true to Boomtown’s underground roots.
 ‘The only place that felt like the old Boomtown’, one message said.
-Others mentioned the daytime atmosphere being more relaxed, and the return of some immersive performances, though these were noticeably reduced from previous years.
+Others mentioned the daytime atmosphere being more relaxed, and the return of some immersive performances and circus culture, though these were noticeably reduced from previous years.

-Most did enjoy their time overall, despite many of these voices feeling tinged with uncertainty.
-‘Still had a good one, but I’m not sure I’d go back’, one person said.
-Another commented: ‘It was fun, but only because we made it fun.
-Boomtown didn’t give us much to work with.’
+Most did enjoy their time overall, though many voices carried a slight level ofuncertainty.
+‘Still had a good one, but I’m not sure I’d go back,’ one person said.
+Another reflected: ‘It was fun, but only because we made it fun.’

 When evaluating the overwhelming feeling from our feedback, across the board there is clear disenchantment with the direction Boomtown is taking.
 Many pointed to the contradiction between the festival’s anti-capitalist messaging and the increasing presence of corporate ownership and sponsors.
 As one of our responses remarked: ‘anti-capitalist storyline but bought by a corporation?
 Okay…’